jaipandya/SublimeTutor/tutorial/chapter_2.md

 Editing text
 =============

-In this module we'll learn all the important quick editing actions that sublime text supports.
+In this module we'll learn all the important quick editing actions that Sublime text supports.
 This would include indenting blocks, inserting line, deleting words, upper case / lower case transforming, bubbling lines up and down joining lines and much more.
 Tighten your gears, this is going to be an interesting